 I hadn’t gone too far when I came across Jingle who was also taking a break .

-The trail now began to tease with it roller coaster terrain, that this went on for the next hour before becoming just a very steep climb .
+The trail now began roller coaster,that continued for the next hour before becoming just a very steep climb .
 There were switchbacks but I was struggling, it wasnt long until i neded to stop again and slumped down on a log .

 God this is killing me, I glugged down more water and finished off my snacks .

 I just sat there staring at the green canopy above.

 Okay let’s go I hoisted my pack and plodded forward, I was still plodding when Rockwall appeared and raced past me .
 How does he do that, I muttered to myself.

 After another hour I thought that i had reached the summit, but it still climbed but thankfully not so steep.
 I dare not check my map, in case it was still too far.